jay-shenoy/Path-to-SAT-CHIT-ANANDA-Swaroopa/README.md

 # Path-to-SAT-CHIT-ANANDA-Swaroopa
+Human birth is rare , so utilize to full potential to cross barriers of body/Gunas and to have highest realization/Moksha/Nirvana.

-This is about meditation!
+This is about meditation/Dhyana
 Jnana , Bhakthi , Karma , Kriya yoga.

-To have highest realization/Nirvana/Moksha, cross barriers of body/Gunas